Valley Design System

 Late-2023 to Present

 With Valley’s new brand guidelines released, we had our work cut out to integrate them with the design systems we built in Sketch and Figma.
-I worked with my team to scope, roadmap, task, and translate Valley's new brand guidelines into our existing design system.
+I scoped the next phase and built on the design roadmap to include translating Valley's new brand guidelines into our existing design system.

 Some may ask, “Why not put the documentation in Figma?”
 Well, our design maturity is evolving, and we didn’t believe in forcing people to navigate Figma, which is not searchable or user-friendly for extensive documentation.
 Plus, we agreed that having to “design” pages for documentation in Figma was not a good use of our time; we are a small team with lots to do, and Confluence has plugins that integrate with Figma anyway.